 - Efforts after the fall of the Saddam Hussein regime in Iraq in 2003 to begin locating and identifying people missing for decades, as well as more recent cases;

-- Efforts, amid renewed prospects of ending internal military conflict in Colombia in 2008, to begin locating and identifying persons who have gone missing since the early 1960s;
+- Efforts, amid renewed prospects of ending internal military conflict in Colombia in 2008, and after the Peace Agreement of 2016 to help coordinate the location and identification of persons who went missing since the early 1960s;

-- Efforts, after the restoration of democracy in Chile to begin locating and identifying Chilean citizens who went missing during almost two decades of authoritarian rule; and
+- Efforts, after the restoration of democracy in Chile to begin locating and identifying those who went missing during almost two decades of authoritarian rule; and

 - Efforts to begin locating and identifying missing persons in Libya following the violent collapse of the 42-year long Gaddafi regime in 2011.

 On 15 December 2014, the Foreign Ministers of the Netherlands, the United Kingdom, Sweden, Belgium and Luxembourg signed a Treaty granting ICMP a new legal status.
 The Agreement constituted ICMP as a treaty-based international organization with its own system of governance and international capacities.
 It provided for a new organizational structure, including a Board of Commissioners, a Conference of State Parties, and an executive to be headed by a Director-General.
 The Framework Agreement stipulated that ICMP would establish its Headquarters in The Hague, a move that was completed in 2017.

 Since the establishment of ICMP in 1996 the issue of missing persons has rightly come to be understood as a global challenge – and one that demands a structured and sustainable international response.
 ICMP has been at the forefront of efforts to develop such a response.